-Symptoms can cause pain, discomfort, and urinary issues.
-They include:
+Symptoms can cause ongoing pain, discomfort, and urinary issues, such as:

 - pain or burning with urination

 - pain in the low back and pelvis, above the pubic bone, between the genitals and anus, on the tip of the penis, or in the urethra

 - sexual dysfunction